Ham people: History

-The Ham people are believed to have created the Nok culture after archaeological discoveries in the Ham village of Nok.
+There is a common misconception that the Ham people created the Nok culture after archaeological discoveries in the Ham village of Nok.
+The Nok culture flourished between c.
+1500 BC — c.
+1 BC while the Ham people only migrated to the area from Kano in the 17-18th century.
+The culture was so named because the terracotas that characterised the Nok Culture were first discovered in the Ham village called Nok.
+Later other archeological sites elsewhere were discovered as well.

 Culture

 The Tuk-Ham festival is celebrated each year at Kwain (Popularly known as Kwoi by the Hausa), a town in the Local Government Area of Jaba.
 It is celebrated around the Easter season.

 Religion

 The majority of the Ham people are Christian, estimated at about 85%.
 About 75% of the population is defined by some sources as "Evangelical Christians", with 10% fitting other definitions of Christians.